ryanmark/django-facebookconnect/README.md

-WARNING: THIS THING IS OLD - DON'T USE IT
+WARNING: THIS THING IS OBSOLETE - DON'T USE IT

+Use this one instead: http://github.com/ryanmark/django_facebook_oauth

 This thing uses an old hacky way of doing authentication that Facebook has deprecated.
 Do yourself a favor and use OAUTH and Facebook's Open Graph API.
 It's sooooo much better.